Myth #1: Filing for bankruptcy means that you must give up your possessions.

 TRUTH: Only in specific and rare situations do people lose their stuff in bankruptcy – and you will know this information before you file the bankruptcy.

 There are lots of horror stories on the Internet about people who filed for bankruptcy and lost their possessions, but the truth is less exciting.
 Most people who file for bankruptcy do not have to give up their possessions unless they want to.
-You keep your home, car, retirement, and personal items.
-These can normally be exempted from bankruptcy under the law up to a certain amount of value.
+You usually keep your home, car, retirement, and personal items.
+These can typically be exempted from bankruptcy under the law up to a certain amount of value.
 While every case is different, my clients’ are usually surprised about the broad scope of things that I can often protect.
 An example is future tax refunds.
 There is a lot of discussion online about giving up tax returns in Oregon to eliminate debt.
-This almost never occurs since a change in Oregon bankruptcy law since July of 2013 allowed Oregonians to us the federal bankruptcy exemptions.
+This almost never occurs since a change in Oregon bankruptcy law in July of 2013 allowed Oregonians to us the federal bankruptcy exemptions.

 TRUTH: In most circumstances, missing or unknown claims can be added as part of the bankruptcy case if they are not provided for initially in your case.